-- Contraindications: - o Serevent Diskus and ProAir RespiClick are contraindicated in patients with a severe hypersensitivity to milk proteins. - LABAs should generally not be used as a primary treatment of status asthmaticus or other acute episodes of asthma or COPD that require intensive measures; this is listed as a contraindication for Serevent Diskus. - All LABAs are contraindicated for use in patients with asthma without concomitant use of a long-term asthma control medication. - Key warnings and precautions: - All LABAs have a boxed warning describing the increased risk of asthma-related deaths.
-Because of this risk, use of LABAs for the treatment of asthma without a concomitant long-term asthma control medication, such as an ICS, is contraindicated.
-LABAs should be used only as additional therapy for patients with asthma who are currently taking but are inadequately controlled on a long-term asthma control medication, such as an ICS. - o Beta2-agonists may also lead to: - paradoxical bronchospasm - fatalities with excessive use - cardiovascular effects such as increased heart rate, blood pressure, and/or electrocardiogram changes - central nervous system effects and/or seizures - LABAs should not be used to treat acute symptoms or initiated in the setting of acutely deteriorating asthma or COPD. - Adverse events - o Commonly-reported adverse events (≥ 5% for at least 1 medication in the class) include chest pain, palpitations, tachycardia, dizziness, excitement, fatigue, headache, nervousness, shakiness, somnolence, tremor, rash, diarrhea, age 7 of 12 nausea, vomiting, pain, asthma exacerbation, bronchitis, cough, influenza, nasal congestion, nasopharyngitis/pharyngitis, respiratory disorder, rhinitis, throat irritation, upper respiratory tract infection, viral respiratory infection, accidental injury, fever, and viral infection.

-• Albuterol, levalbuterol, metaproterenol, terbutaline, arformoterol, indacaterol, and salmeterol are Pregnancy Category C; ProAir RespiClick, formoterol, and olodaterol are not currently assigned a Pregnancy Category.
+- Contraindications: - Serevent Diskus, ProAir Digihaler, and ProAir RespiClick are contraindicated in patients with a severe hypersensitivity to milk proteins. - LABAs should generally not be used as a primary treatment of status asthmaticus or other acute episodes of asthma or COPD that require intensive measures; this is listed as a contraindication for Serevent Diskus. - All LABAs are contraindicated for use in patients with asthma without concomitant use of a long-term asthma control medication. - Key warnings and precautions: - Salmeterol has a boxed warning for asthma-related deaths and should be prescribed only as an additional therapy to ICS. - All LABAs have a warning describing the increased risk of asthma-related deaths and asthma-related hospitalizations (mainly in pediatric and adolescent patients) when used as monotherapy.
+The fixed-dose combinations of LABA and ICS do not increase serious asthma-related events compared with ICS alone.
+The use of a LABA without an ICS is contraindicated in patients with asthma.
+Patients with COPD do not experience increased mortality with the use of LABAs. - Beta2-agonists may also lead to: - paradoxical bronchospasm - fatalities with excessive use - cardiovascular effects such as increased heart rate, blood pressure, and/or electrocardiogram changes - central nervous system effects and/or seizures - LABAs should not be used to treat acute symptoms or initiated in the setting of acutely deteriorating asthma or COPD. - Adverse events - o Commonly-reported adverse events (≥ 5% for at least 1 medication in the class) include chest pain, palpitations, tachycardia, dizziness, excitement, fatigue, headache, nervousness, shakiness, somnolence, tremor, rash, diarrhea, nausea, vomiting, pain, asthma exacerbation, bronchitis, cough, influenza, nasal congestion, nasopharyngitis/pharyngitis, respiratory disorder, rhinitis, throat irritation, upper respiratory tract infection, viral respiratory infection, accidental injury, fever, and viral infection. - Albuterol solution, syrup, tablets, and extended-release tablets, metaproterenol, and terbutaline injection are Pregnancy Category C; arformoterol, levalbuterol, ProAir HFA, Proventil HFA, ProAir Digihaler, ProAir HFA, ProAir RespiClick, Ventolin HFA, formoterol, olodaterol, salmeterol, and terbutaline tablets are not assigned a Pregnancy Category.